coder/coder/docs/templates/docker-in-docker.md

 A [privileged container](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) can be added to your templates to add docker support.
 This may come in handy if your nodes cannot run Sysbox.

 > ⚠️ **Warning**: This is insecure.
-Workspaces will likely be able to gain root access on the host machine.
+Workspaces will be able to gain root access to the host machine.

 ### Use a privileged sidecar container in Docker-based templates